Home Networking

 The process involves three basic steps:

-This includes how your network of computers will be connected as well as how much Internet capacity you need for what you're doing and how many devices may be active in your home or office.
+This includes how your network of computers will be connected as well as how much Internet capacity you need and how many devices may be active in your home or office.

 - Light users: If you only use the internet for basic tasks like email and occasional web browsing, you won't need a lot of speed.